PhilT/fsharp-reference/electricvisions/content/2019-10-28-aws-static-website.md

 ---
-title: Create a Static Website on AWS with Custom Domain over HTTPS
+title: Create a Static Website on AWS
 description: Some notes on quickly setting up a static website with a custom apex & www domain over HTTPS/TLS using Amazon S3, Route 53, CloudFront and Let's Encrypt Certificate Authority.
 created: 2019-10-28
 updated:
 categories: deployment aws
 ---

-It's a great way to start on your Serverless journey.
+My plan is to add some application functionality using AWS Lambda at some point so it seemed like a useful exercise to host the static content using AWS.

+I've setup 3 websites with this method.
+My only issues were not pointing Route 53 at S3 (and not CloudFront) to setup the certificates and being impatient while the DNS transfer that I'd also initiated went through.

 ## Prerequisites